This article covers the following topics:

 - Ensure that a version of Firebird compatible with the Daily QA3 database is used.
 Known compatible version is Firebird Server 32-bit v2.5.8.

-- Ensure that a the database version is 1.03.00.00 or 1.04.03.00.
+- Ensure that the database version is 1.03.00.00, 1.04.03.00, and 1.04.04.00.
 If another version is in use, please contact support.

 Check the Browser Console for Additional Clues

 Inspect the console to see the processing step and identify any potential problems.
-To open the console, navigate the the new QA page in question, right click anywhere on the page, click on inspect, and click the console tab in the upper right:
+To open the console, navigate to the new QA page in question, right click anywhere on the page, click on inspect, and click the console tab in the upper right:

 Each capture process is similar but there are differences.
 The example below is for an MPC import: